stevemckinney/iamsteve/content/blog/0174-about-version-8.md

 Otherwise I’m not bothered about types and typescript, it’s too much for me.

+> Contentlayer is no longer being maintained, so this is on my list now to remove as a dependency.
+I am going to replace it with [velite](https://github.com/zce/velite).

 ### Better code highlighting
 Another place I had a load of faff with getting builds to work on Netlify.
 But I think in the end this was down to the node version I was using on netlify even though I thought I was on a more up to date version.